We have compiled a list of what we believe to be the Top 10 Texas local officials who showed extraordinary leadership in the month of March.

 Councilmember of Austin | Austin, TX

-Councilmember Greg Casar voiced his concerns last March regarding the Texas Department of Transportation’s plans to rebuild an eight-mile stretch of Interstate 35 which cuts through his district.
-While TXDOT’s plans drew a general outcry from the Austin City Council, Casar personally described the preexisting divisions created by the highway within his district and emphasized the impact highway expansion would have upon furthering those divisions.
-Casar elaborated that the proposed plan not only exacerbated the East-West divide but also failed to address the root causes of highway traffic within Austin.
+Councilmember Greg Casar voiced his concerns regarding the Texas Department of Transportation’s plans to rebuild an eight-mile stretch of Interstate 35 which cuts through his district.
+While TXDOT’s plans drew a general outcry from the Austin City Council, Councilmember Casar personally described the preexisting divisions created by the highway within his district and emphasized the impact highway expansion would have upon furthering those divisions.
+Councilmember Casar elaborated that the proposed plan not only exacerbated the East-West divide but also failed to address the root causes of highway traffic within Austin.

 #4 Rebeca Clay-Flores